MoseleyBioinformaticsLab/MESSES/_sources/tagging.rst.txt

 Modification Tags
 ~~~~~~~~~~~~~~~~~
-Similar to export tags the modification tag rows are indicated by **#tags** in the left most column, and
+Similar to export tags, the modification tag rows are indicated by **#tags** in the left most column, and
 **#ignore** can be used to ignore rows.
 The general idea behind the modification system is that you
-first indicate a field in a table to match to using tags.
+first use tags to indicate a field in a table to match to.
 Then underneath that tag indicate the value in
 that field to match to.
 Then another tag in the same row will indicate both what field to modify in the
 record that has the matching field and what modification to do.
 Underneath that tag will have the value
 to do the modification with.